AbhiKumar797/AbhiKumar797/README.md

 # Abhishek Kumar

 I'm currently pursuing MCA @ NITK, Surathkal.
-I have hands-on experience in full-stack development, machine learning, and computer graphics.
+I have hands-on experience in full-stack development, machine learning, and Data Science.
 I enjoy building clean, maintainable, and efficient software using Java, C/C++, Python, and modern web technologies.
 I'm always eager to learn new things and work on projects that challenge me to grow as a developer.

 In addition to my academic work, I have developed strong practical skills across web development and data science: